ring-lang/ring/extensions/ringqt/converter/README.md

 5. Smart implementation of enums and flags to avoid duplication.

-6. Auto creation of function standard substitution if there's a conflict with ring keyword.
+6. Auto creation of function standard substitution if there's a conflict with Ring keyword.

-7. Delete unnecessary functions automatically(initialization and delete functions, and operators functions).
+7. Delete unnecessary functions automatically (initialization and delete functions, and operators functions).

 ## How to Use

 1. **Be sure that the class you want to be added is not already present in RingQt**.

 2. Open QtClassConverter application.